mKimp/mKimp/README.md

-- 👋 Hi, I’m Kim, a builder, a doer, an observer, and a team player.
-- 👀 I’m interested in software and web development.
-- 🌱 I’m currently working on my new React app - Vegan Matter, which will help to return back all the vegan recipies based on the user available ingredients.
-- 💞️ I am looking for an internship/entry level position to leverage my experience in software engineering and web development.
-- 📫 You can contact me at phuongkim.ma@gmail.com.
+👋 Hi, I’m Kim.
+Nice to meet you.
+I am a career changer with two years of full-stack web development experience specializing in Javascript, Typescript, React, Node.js, and PostgreSQL.
+I worked at two companies in full-stack and software development roles.
+I am naturally curious and perpetually working on improving my skills continually.
+Feel like saying Hello?
+You can contact me at phuongkim.ma@gmail.com.